Roman walls of Verona: Conservation status

 Of the curtain walls that encircled the built-up area of Roman Verona few visible traces remain, although their layout is still very evident today as the historic fabric grew and developed by leaning against and reusing surviving portions of the walls.
 Of the late republican walls, in particular, only two sections of brick wall have been found, discovered between the Adige and Porta Borsari and in Via Leoncino, while more conspicuous remains of the imperial walls have been preserved, mainly in Piazza Mura di Gallieno.
-Of the curtain wall erected by Theodoric, on the other hand, conspicuous ruins remain visible in Via Diaz, in the alleys San Matteo and del Guasto, and in Via San Cosimo, Via Leoncino and Via Amanti.
+Of the curtain wall erected by Theodoric, conspicuous ruins remain visible in Via Diaz, in the alleys San Matteo and del Guasto, and in Via San Cosimo, Via Leoncino and Via Amanti.

-Of the gates that opened along the city wall there remain the southeastern one, known as Porta Leoni, which has come down to the present day with the essential elements of its development both in plan and elevation, and the southwestern one, known as Porta Borsari (in Roman times known by the name of Porta Iovia), of which the stone front facing the countryside remains in excellent condition.
+Of the gates that opened along the city wall there remain the southeastern one, known as Porta Leoni, which has come down to the present day with the essential elements of its development both in plan and elevation, and the southwestern one, known as Porta Borsari, in Roman times known by the name of Porta Iovia, of which the stone front facing the countryside remains in excellent condition.

 From the study of the gates, it is easy to guess that a program of monumentalization targeted both of the two main city gates, to which the facades were renewed with the addition of stone elevations leaning against the brick structures.
 Particularly in Porta Leoni the left half elevation of the imperial stone gate remains on the city side and, slightly concealed from view and set back less than a meter, the republican gate can be glimpsed, mainly built of brick, except for the fornixes and decorative parts for which soft tuff from the Veronese hills was used.

-In addition, the archaeological excavation of one of the two imposing 16-sided and more than 7-meter-diameter towers that enclosed the gate ad agro has been left open.
-Of the Iovia gate, on the other hand, the front facing the city has disappeared and only the one facing the countryside of the imperial age is preserved, in which an exuberant ornamental richness and a very marked coloristic style emerge, emphasizing the function of representation and entrance to the city from the important Via Postumia.
+The archaeological excavation of one of the two imposing 16-sided and more than 7-meter-diameter towers that enclosed the gate ad agro has been left open.
+Of the Iovia gate, the front facing the city has disappeared and only the one facing the countryside of the imperial age is preserved, in which an exuberant ornamental richness and a very marked coloristic style emerge, emphasizing the function of representation and entrance to the city from the important Via Postumia.